organiclever/the-organic/README.md

 ## Repository Management

-The `repo-manager` tool provides several commands to manage the monorepo:
+The `mngr` tool provides several commands to manage the monorepo:

 - `cargo run -- --doctor`: Check if required tools are installed
 - `cargo run -- --init`: Initialize the project and install dependencies